The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Dirichlet-to-Neumann Tensors

-\begin{proof}[Proof of Theorem~\ref{spliff}] By Lemma~\ref{lemmita}, we only need consider invariants of transverse order zero or four.
-By writing down all possible combinations of candidate Riemannian hypersurface invariants of the correct homogeneity and tensor type in the PE case, it is straightforward to check that the only non-zero, transverse order zero, $d=5$, natural (conformally invariant) sections of $\odot_\circ^2 T^*\Sigma[-2]$ are~$\bar{B}_{ab}$ and $\bar{W}_{(a|cde} \bar{W}_{b)\circ}{}^{cde}$, both of which vanish in this setting.
-In fact, for $\APE{2}$ structures with a generic conformal class $\cc_\Sigma$, there are no conformally-invariant trans\-verse-order-4 tensors of the appropriate type.
-(To see this requires a similar, though simpler, version of the exhaustive analysis of tensor structures and their conformal variations given in Appendix~\ref{wedetestappendices} that was used to prove Theorem~\ref{blunt}.)
-However, observe that when~$\bar{W} = 0$, we can check explicitly that~$B^\top_{(ab)\circ}$ is conformally invariant, and there are no other conformal invariants with the same tensor type.
-The Fefferman--Graham coefficient statement can be verified by computing $B^\top_{(ab)\circ}$ for a compactified metric ${\ext }r^2 + \bar \delta+ r^4X$ for some tensor $X$. \end{proof}
+\begin{remark} Note that the only non-zero, transverse order zero, $d=5$, natural, conformally invariant, sections of $\odot_\circ^2 T^*\Sigma[-2]$ are~$\bar{B}_{ab}$ and $\bar{W}_{(a|cde} \bar{W}_{b)\circ}{}^{cde}$.
+Also, for $\APE{2}$ structures with a generic conformal class $\cc_\Sigma$, there are no conformally-invariant trans\-verse-order 2 or 4 tensors of this type.
+A simpler version of the exhaustive analysis of tensor structures and their conformal variations given in Appendix~\ref{wedetestappendices} can be used to establish this. \end{remark}

-\begin{proof}[Proof of Theorem~\ref{theoremono}] There are two invariance statements and a proportionality statement that we must establish.
+\begin{proof}[Proof of Theorem~\ref{theoremono}] We must verify the well-definedness of two definitions, perform a computation for $\operatorname{DN}^{(d)}$, and establish a proportionality statement.
 To start with, it is known (see~\cite{FGbook}) that a $d\geq 7$ Poincar\'e--Einstein metric~$g^o$ with conformally flat boundary has the Fefferman--Graham expansion

 where $\bar P$ is the Schouten tensor of $\bar g$.
 Importantly the above expansion holds for {\it any} $\bar g\in \cc_\Sigma$.
 In particular, choosing (locally) $\bar g$ to be the flat metric $\bar\delta$, it follows that the Weyl tensor of $g_r$ obeys